notesofcliff/delve/src/home/doc/admin/Introduction.md

 - **System Health Monitoring**: Monitor system resources, application logs, and performance metrics to ensure the smooth operation of Flashlight.
 - **Using Django Management Commands**: Use Django management commands to perform various maintenance tasks, such as running migrations and creating superusers.
 - **Performing Backups**: Regularly back up data to prevent data loss and ensure data integrity.
-- **Hosting with CherryPy**: Use CherryPy to host the Flashlight web app and configure the web server settings.
+- **Hosting with CherryPy**: CherryPy is the default server and it is included with Flashlight, but should be configured.

 ### Security